Vanilla666/Redux/README.md

 # Simple react-redux
-- a simple react-redux example
+- a simple react-redux example with a shopping cart demo (add goods to list or delete it)
 > waitting for edit tutorial

 # Preview